-MK Lees describes the psychological dimensions of organizing.
+MK Lees digs into the psychological dimensions of organizing.

 I have seen so much misunderstanding in the IWW when it comes to the “U” in AEIOU.
 Some people think it’s AEIO = U. You Agitate, Educate, Inoculate, and Organize and then you get a Union.
 This is not the way I learned organizing, and so I want to talk about an idea that I feel has gotten lost, and humbly offer up some advice.